DeadliestDemon/System-Design-Obsidian/Key-Value Store/Key-Value Store.md

 Examples of key-value store usage include bestseller lists, shopping carts, customer preferences, session management, sales rank, and product catalogs.

+Key-value stores can be used to power real-time recommendations and advertising because the stores can swiftly access and present fresh recommendations.

 ![[Pasted image 20230805225435.png]]

 ## How will we design a key-value store?